We are so thankful that you want to learn how to Play Safe & Stay Found while enjoying the snowy backcountry.

 - You are willing to learn all the details about snow camping!

 - Young men and women under 18 must be accompanied by their parents.

 Jan 13-15, 27-29

 May 5-7, 19-21

 After reading this Full Course Description and our Policies, Terms, and Conditions, you’re ready to begin registering to attend your course!

-Step One – Apply.
-Choose a location and a date, then fill out the Course Application form online!
+Apply!
+Choose a course (ie., Snow Basics 3-day) and a start date (ie.: March 3rd), then fill out the Course Application form online!
 After reviewing your application, we will sign you up for the course of your choice, if there is still room, and let you know by email.
 Next…

-More about our Admission Policies, click on the About/Administration tab.
+More about our Admission Policies, click on About/Administration.